 Performance management best practice in a remote world – top tips for success in 2023

 Effective managers.
-They're the key to great performance management.
+They're the key to great performance management, especially for remote employees.
 Building a team of capable people managers who take responsibility.
 For goal-setting, performance reviews and employee development.
 Once in place, your HR team can step away from driving process completion and focus on being culture and people leaders.
-But that's performance management best practice and it takes time to implement.
-So, you'll need some interim steps too.

 In the last two years, working from home and remote working have become the new standard.
 So now it's time for performance management to change as well.
 Lose annual reviews and instead, set goals that move with business priorities.
 And support wellbeing, recognition and development.
 You need managers equipped to lead conversations and support their teams.
 Leaders who understand the connection between employee engagement and performance management.
 And processes to reinforce that link.
 So, as you look to 2023, you must consider: